 This is an archive of my time in Trondheim, Norway.
 I am only focusing on the AKJ project here.
+It includes the stuff I've learned, and also fun anecdotes.

-IMG ZOF (pointe) PIC OF THE CITY OR WITH SNOW IDK pic of uffa too? outsdie?ISAK is absolutely crazy.
+ISAK is absolutely crazy.
 It is a cultural center with band rooms, studios, dance rooms, art rooms, two stages...
 I discovered it around the middle of February.
 Wish I had found it earlier.

 Rehearsing in the band room was such a great experience.
 For the first time, I could actually rehearse at full volume.
-I think this made me find the sound I wanted, and the one that I feel like defines the project better.
+I think this made me find the sound I wanted, and the one that I feel defines the project better.

 The studios can be booked for periods of 3 hours.
 They are actually built in an apartment on the second floor, so every studio had the name of a different room ("kjøkken" for kitchen, etc).
+The equipment is really good, and the people there can offer help with songwriting and producing.

 This was the first show in a punk venue.
 Also the first show in Norway!
 It looks the exact same as la Gueule Noire in Saint-Etienne.
 I opened for Centrum and Double Cut, two local bands from Trondheim.
 Their sets were great and these guys are full of energy.

 The stage was a bit small because of the drums, but I was able to move around enough.
 I'm happy that 3 songs were filmed.
+There is an old lady who always records concerts there, and I really admire what she does to keep archives of the scene.

 That one was a bit unlucky despite the cool place.
 We had a technical problem that caused the right speaker to have less volume.
 Luckily, it did not have much impact in the end.